ibm-cloud-docs/discovery-data/facets.md

 1. As you test the facet, you can add more terms to the dictionary you created by selecting **Teach domain concepts** > **Dictionaries**.

     The dictionary that you created is shown in the list on the **Dictionaries** page.
-For more information, see [Adding domain-specific resources](/docs/discovery-data?topic=discovery-data-domain#dictionary).
+For more information, see [Dictionaries](/docs/discovery-data?topic=discovery-data-domain-dictionary).

 ### Creating a facet by identifying a pattern
 {: #facetpattern}